 5 – WEYMOUTH

-Many English seaside towns have seen better days, out of favour to the cheap (and sunnier) Spanish destinations.
-But Weymouth is being rejuvenated.
-Home to many great Dorset festivals and events, this is an old English gem not to be missed.
+Many English seaside towns have seen better days, but Weymouth is high on a streak of rejuvenation.
+Home to many great festivals and events, this is an old English gem not to be missed.

 The old harbour contains a well-preserved mix of old and new.
 Old warehouses perched on the sea walls are now cool pubs and hotels.
 Vintage breweries form the backdrop to charming squares.
 Fisherman, following a millennia-old lifestyle, chug their boats up and down the waterways backed by colourful houses transformed into fish and chips shops or a bed for the night.